 If the number of seats needs to decrease, remove a seat from the state with the smallest d_i^- .

 Repeat Steps 4 and 5 until the total number of seats is correct.
 The last d_i used is the adjusted divisor, d.

-Let's return to the splitting of the 36 silver coins.
-Use the Hill-Huntington method to distribute the coins.
+Use the Hill-Huntington method to distribute the 39 box seats.